-Project support is available to not-for-profit arts, cultural and heritage groups to provide financial assistance for a project that takes place at a CMHC-Granville Island cultural facility: Performance Works, Waterfront Theatre, Studio 1398, or Granville Island public space.
+Project support is available to not-for-profit arts, cultural and heritage groups to provide financial assistance for a project that takes place at a CMHC-Granville Island cultural facility (Performance Works, Waterfront Theatre, Studio 1398) or Island public space.
 The program is designed to provide support to projects that complement the dynamic cultural community that continues to evolve and grow on Granville Island.

 We are proud to offer support to Vancouver’s cultural community as it continues to evolve and grow on Granville Island and we look forward to offering continued support in the coming years.

 APPLICATION REQUIREMENTS / ELIGIBILITY